utah-cs4470-sp23/class/assignment6/README.md

 Your sixth assignment is to add program optimization to JPL.
-In particular, you will be adding four of the following optimizations (you can choose which one you don't implement):
+In particular, you will be adding four of the following optimizations (you can choose which one you don't implement, except you must implement constant folding):

 - Constant folding for the basic math operations
 - Constant propagation for integers, floats, and Booleans